 Clinical UM Guideline

 The diagnosis of ASD can be complex and difficult due to the diversity of the presentation of symptoms and their severity.
 Due to the multitude of possible causes and potential confusion with other conditions, many tests exist to diagnose ASD that may or may not be appropriate.
 It is vital that parents or guardians of children suspected of having an ASD seek early diagnosis and care for the child to increase any potential benefits of treatment.
-The recommendations for evaluation and assessment of Autism Spectrum Disorders as published by the American Academy of Neurology (Filipek, 2000), the Child Neurology Society and the American Academy of Pediatrics (Johnson, 2007) and the American Academy of Child and Adolescent Psychiatry (Volkmar,1999) are good resources to utilize.
+The recommendations for evaluation and assessment of ASD as published by the American Academy of Pediatrics (Zwaigenbaum, 2015b), and the American Academy of Child and Adolescent Psychiatry (Volkmar, 2014) are resources that can be utilized.

 Note: Benefits, state mandates and regulatory requirements should be verified prior to application of criteria listed below.